Injured in a serious accident? Call Aldous Law now at (214) 526-5595 - we're here to help you get the compensation you deserve.

 In Dallas, a catastrophic injury lawyer handles the most severe cases, such as life-altering injuries like brain damage, spinal cord trauma, or severe burns.
 These injuries affect your life, your family, and your ability to work.

-Many people mistakenly believe that a personal injury lawyer and a catastrophic injury lawyer perform the same duties, but this is untrue.
+Many people mistakenly believe that a personal injury lawyer and a catastrophic injury lawyer perform the same duties, but this isn't always the case.

-Our catastrophic injury attorney at Aldous Law is dedicated to fighting for those facing years, sometimes a lifetime, of recovery.
+Our catastrophic injury attorneys at Aldous Law are dedicated to fighting for those facing years, sometimes a lifetime, of recovery.
 These cases require more than just legal knowledge; they demand compassion, strength, and extensive experience handling high-stakes personal injury litigation.

-Contact us today to speak with our catastrophic injury lawyer, who is ready to fight for your future.
+Contact us today to speak with our Texas catastrophic injury lawyers, who are ready to fight for your future.

 What is a Catastrophic Injury in Texas?

 Texas has no exact legal term for a "catastrophic injury."
-But the law does define something called a "serious bodily injury."
+But the law defines a "serious bodily injury."
 This means any injury that causes lasting damage, extreme pain, or even risks your life.

 Some examples include: